 The SUCI privacy protection method is a two-way mechanism which requires support on both UE and SIDF (core network function).
 According to clause 6.12.5 in TS 33.501, the SIDF is a function of UDM, and the de-concealment shall take place at the UDM.
 AAA does not have SIDF function.
 Thus, reusing SUCI privacy protection as specified in solution #16 is not possible.

+SA3 would also like to point out that there is a potential security issue with the reuse of credentials for access via 3GPP and non-3GPP network if the networks belong to different security domains.
+Annex I.2.2.2.2 of TS 33.502 states:

+"It is strongly recommended that the same credentials that are used for authentication between UE and the 5G SNPN are not used for the authentication between the UE and a non-5G network, assuming that 5G SNPN and non-5G network are in different security domains."

 2 Actions

 To CT3: